telerik/blazor-docs/components/listbox/toolbar.md

 }
 ````

 > The `<ListBoxToolBar>` tag exposes `ChildContent` as a Blazor `RenderFragment`.
+>
-If you add this tag just to toggle its `Visible` parameter at runtime, you must also define the toolbar buttons explicitly.
+* If you add this tag just to toggle its `Visible` parameter at runtime, you must also define the toolbar buttons explicitly.
 Otherwise the `RenderFragment` will remain empty (but not `null`) and no buttons will show.
+* `RenderFragment` allows any child content (yet), however, the ListBox expects and supports only built-in or custom tools.
+Do not add other custom markup or components there.

 ## Next Steps